UK Premium Index live · refreshed with each ABI & Confused.com release Independent · Editorial · Information only — disclosures in footer

 65+£520–£700Edges up again but stays below the young-driver band

-Indicative figures based on Finder UK (average £796.80/yr) and NimbleFins electric-car quote data, 2026.
+Indicative figures based on Finder UK (average £796.80/yr) and the MoneySuperMarket Electric Car Insurance Index 2026.
 Illustrative only — not a quote.

 Cheapest way to insure a Nissan Leaf